IgniteUI/igniteui-blazor-examples/templates/BlazorClientApp/ReadMe.md

 - remove not used `.cs` file in `Services` folder

-- make your commits and create a pull request
+- create one pull request for a sample

 ## Resources